fernandohackbart/biosphere/README.md

 The project is implemented in Java and defines the tissue protocol that enables other languages implementations.

-Check out our wiki for more information https://github.com/fernandohackbart/Biosphere/wiki
+Check out our wiki for more information in the [wiki](https://github.com/fernandohackbart/Biosphere/wiki)